annamagda/annamagda/README.md

 - Hi, I’m @annamagda
+- I'm a political anthropologist with a background in public health.
 - I’m interested in health equity, transit justice, spatial dimensions of belonging, and urban design.
 - I’m currently learning QGIS and R.
 - I’m looking to collaborate on... [under construction]